-Roses are red

-Violets are blue

-Sugar is sweet

-And so are you

-(Anonymous)

-The font must be a regular style, (like Arial, Times New Roman or Calibri, set at 11 or 12 size.
+Roses are red Violets are blue Sugar is sweet And so are you (Anonymous) The font Times New Roman, set 12 size.

 This quote would then be explained here.
 Notice that this line is not indented because it is a continuation of the previous paragraph.
 This would be the last line.